Stuart Forster reports on Oyster Sunday in Ghent, Belgium.

 Brasserie Pakhuis’s signature oysters

 I learn how the restaurant has two of its own signature oysters.
 One is called Kara Savi, from Marennes-Oléron.
 The other is Verte des Bardières, a green oyster.
 Blue algae in the water of old salt pans reacts on the inside of the oyster to create its distinctive green colour.

 Making my way out onto the terrace I pass a couple dressed in the historic costumes of fisherfolk.
 They sit together shelling North Sea shrimps.
 The woman, wearing a bonnet and shawl, smiles and passes me a pot of them.
 ‘Dank u wel’ I say, thanking her in Dutch.

 Outside I wait by a vast mobile oven.
 Eventually, I’m handed a hot, baked oyster with a smoky flavour.
 A couple of drops of 15-year-old Talisker whisky add a hint of peatiness.
 It’s a delicious way to round off my first Oyster Sunday.

 My hire bicycle is locked up nearby, on railings by the River Leie.
 Oysters, of course, are renowned for their aphrodisiacal qualities.
 Pedalling the cobbled streets of Ghent and sightseeing strikes me a way of channelling my energy.

 See the Pakhuis (Schuurkenstraat 4, Ghent; tel. +32 (0)9 223 5555) website to see the restaurant’s opening times, menu and to make a reservation.
-Pakhuis is known for its seafood platters but operates its own organic farm in the Burgundy region of France.
-It’s from there that the kitchen sources its pork, lamb and free-range chickens.
+Pakhuis is known for its seafood platters and operates its own organic farm in the Burgundy region of France.
+It’s from there that the kitchen sources pork, lamb and free-range chickens.